Disclosure: This post may contain affiliate links.

 - Next, pour cane sugar out onto a plate and set aside.

-- Using your hands, form cookie dough into balls, then roll the balls into the cane sugar, then place them on a baking sheet (you may need 2!).
+- Using your hands, form cookie dough into balls (slightly smaller than golf-ball size) then roll the balls into the cane sugar, then place them on a baking sheet 2 inches apart.
 Using your thumb, gently press down into the center of each cookie, forming the thumbprint cookie.

 - As soon as you put the cookies in the oven, start to make the filling.

 - Add all filling ingredients to a saucepan over the stovetop on medium-high heat, using a wooden spoon to break down the orange and cranberries.
 Once mixture comes to a low boil, reduce heat to a simmer until the mixture thickens and a compote or jam forms.